-For release on September 16, 2016, Navarro produced his 23rd album, Bonfire.
+On September 16, 2016, Positive Music Records released Navarro's 23rd album, Bonfire.
 With thirteen (13) brand new compositions, Ken's brilliant acoustic and electric guitar work are featured throughout.
 It includes the first smooth jazz radio hit "One Summer Day" and also features Ken performing and composing for every instrument on this 13 song tour de force, including acoutic and electric guitars, acoustic and electric bass, piano, drums, percussion, strings, horns and much, much more.